-The cost of secured finance tends to be lower than unsecured options and the use of secured finance may be desirable or necessary to achieve the business’ objectives.
+The cost of secured finance tends to be lower than unsecured options and the use of secured finance may be desirable or necessary to achieve the business’s objectives.

 Bank overdrafts may be secured or unsecured depending on the circumstances of the applicant and the amount extendible by the bank.
 In many circumstances an overdraft may be secured if it is part of a larger lending agreement with a bank which may include a loan.
 As secured overdrafts tend to take considerably longer to be approved, as well as carrying the security encumbrance, they are less flexible in meeting the need of short-term cashflow.
 But businesses are likely to obtain a lower interest charge and larger facility by using a secured overdraft.

 Trade loans often require security.
-Trade loans are a flexible, short-term borrowing facility, linked to specific import or export transactions and are available regardless of the method they use to trade, whether it’s on an open account, collections or documentary credit basis.
-Trade loans help fund trade transactions throughout a firm’s trading cycle, improving their cash flow.
+Trade loans are a flexible, short-term borrowing facility, linked to specific import or export transactions.
+They are available regardless of the method they use to trade, whether it’s on an open account, collections or documentary credit basis.
+Trade loans help fund trade transactions throughout a firm’s trading cycle, improving their cashflow.

-Grants usually comes with restrictions placed upon it by the grant funder.
-There will be certain key point in time where your business will have to show compliance with the conditions of the grant and this is normally in the form of a covenant or security.
+Grants usually come with restrictions placed upon it by the grant funder.
+There will be certain key points in time where your business will have to show compliance with the conditions of the grant and this is normally in the form of a covenant or security.

-Business credit cards do not require the provision of security and if used within the grace period to pay the balance spent may provide efficient cashflows management for a large volume of low value transactions.
+Business credit cards do not require the provision of security.
+If used within the grace period to pay the balance spent, they may provide efficient cashflow management for a large volume of low-value transactions.

-In return for finance from a business angel or friends and family a share in the business is usually provided in return for the finance.
-These types of finance do not commonly take any security to protect their interest however, as they will be shareholders any security provided by the business would be on their behalf by default.
+In return for finance from a business angel or friends and family a share in the business is usually provided.
+These types of finance do not commonly take any security to protect their interest; however, as they will be shareholders any security provided by the business would be on their behalf by default.

 - trade credit